canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q12/QuestionText.md

 ## Question Text

-Make a Java class called **Shirt** with a constructor that initializes the attributes.
+Complete a Java class called **Shirt** with a constructor that initializes the attributes.
 Furthermore, the attribute called **size** cannot be modified from outside the class, but it can be accessed through an accessor method.
 The class has another attribute called **yearMade** that cannot be modified or accessed from outside the class.